BrownEggsAndSam/BankApplication/readme.txt

         )

 def derive_table_full_name(full_name: str, file_name: str, row_idx: int) -> str:
-    """
-    For a Column Full Name, derive the Table Full Name by removing the suffix after the last dot.
-    Example: 'MSR04661.Table.ytdactivity.dt' -> 'MSR04661.Table.ytdactivity'
-    """
     if not isinstance(full_name, str):
         raise ValueError(f"{file_name}: Row {row_idx}: Full Name is not a string for a Column asset.") if "." not in full_name: